2022 United States Senate elections

-The 2022 United States Senate elections were held on November 8, 2022, concurrently with the midterm elections at the federal, state and local level, including the 2022 U.S. House of Representatives elections.
-Regularly scheduled elections were held for 34 of the 100 seats in the U.S. Senate, the winners of which will serve six-year terms in the U.S. Congress from January 3, 2023, to January 3, 2029, starting with the 118th United States Congress.
-One special election was also held to complete an unexpired term ending January 3, 2027.
-While pundits considered the Republican Party a slight favorite to gain control of the Senate, the Democratic Party outperformed expectations and expanded the majority they had held since 2021.
+The 2022 United States Senate elections were held on November 8, 2022, concurrently with other midterm elections at the federal, state, and local levels.
+Regularly scheduled elections were held for 34 of the 100 seats in the U.S. Senate, the winners of which would serve six-year terms beginning with the 118th United States Congress.
+Two special elections were held to complete unexpired terms.
+While pundits considered the Republican Party a slight favorite to gain control of the Senate, the Democrats outperformed expectations and expanded the majority they had held since 2021, gaining a seat for a functioning 51–49 majority.

-Senators are divided into three classes whose terms are staggered so that a different class is elected every two years.
-All 34 Class 3 Senate seats, last elected in 2016, were up for election in 2022; prior to the elections, Class 3 consisted of 14 Democrats and 20 Republicans.
-Two special elections were also concurrently held—in California, to fill the final weeks of Vice President Kamala Harris' term, and in Oklahoma, to serve the four remaining years of resigning senator Jim Inhofe's term.
-Five Republican senators, Richard Shelby (Alabama), Roy Blunt (Missouri), Richard Burr (North Carolina), Rob Portman (Ohio), and Pat Toomey (Pennsylvania), as well as one Democratic senator, Patrick Leahy (Vermont), did not seek re-election; 15 Republicans and 13 Democrats ran for re-election.
-The winners of these elections began serving in the 118th U.S. Congress.
-Prior to the elections, Democrats had held a majority in the Senate since January 20, 2021.
-There were 48 Democratic senators and two independent senators who caucused with them; Harris' tie-breaking vote as vice president gave Democrats control of the chamber.
+Senators are divided into three classes whose terms are staggered so that a different class is elected every other year.
+All 34 Class 3 Senate seats, last elected in 2016, were up for election in 2022.
+Before the elections, Class 3 consisted of 14 Democrats and 20 Republicans.
+Special elections were concurrently held in California, to fill Vice President Kamala Harris's unexpired Senate term ending in 2022, and in Oklahoma, to fill the remaining four years of Jim Inhofe's unexpired term.
+Five Republican senators and one Democratic senator retired instead of seeking re-election; 15 Republicans and 13 Democrats ran for re-election.
+Before the elections, Democrats had held a majority in the Senate since January 20, 2021.
+There were 48 Democratic and two independent senators who caucused with them; Harris's tie-breaking vote as vice president gave Democrats control of the chamber.